US stocks set more records as Wall Street's relentless rally keeps rolling

 Japan’s Nikkei 225 jumped 1%, and Hong Kong’s Hang Seng fell 0.8% for two of the world’s bigger moves.

 In the bond market, Treasury yields held relatively steady.
-The yield on the 10-year Treasury edged down to 4.13% from 4.14% on Friday.
+The yield on the 10-year Treasury remained at 4.14%, where it was on Friday.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.